 I loved your video setting up a practice in 7 days!! thank you.
 My question is, I am newly licensed and was offered a position at the site that i completed my intern hours at.
 As an intern, the owner paid $15/client while he was making $72, but I was an intern and need the hours so I had to do it.
 Now that I am licensed his split is 55/45 with me getting 55 and he gets the 45%.
 I feel i should do this for a little while, while I am trying to get my own practice going.
 The problem is (really what my question is) in the employee agreement he gave me to sign it states that I can not work within a 50 mile radius of his office.
-I live in the area and want to of course set up something close to home and was hoping that I could work for him a few days per week while building my own practice.
-What are your thoughts.
+I live in the area and want to of course set up a space close to home and was hoping that I could work for him a few days per week while starting my own practice.
+What are your thoughts?
 Thank you so much, MaryAnn.

 In addition, non-competes (typically) need to be reasonable, and many states that do allow for them, if the issue is brought to court, if they’re not deemed reasonable will be completely thrown out—not just edited.

-For example, if a non-compete says that one cannot work for another counseling center, in any capacity, such might be deemed to broad (you can’t even work as a receptionist?) and therefore could be entirely thrown out.
+For example, if a non-compete says that one cannot work for another counseling business, in any capacity, such might be deemed to broad (you can’t even work as a receptionist?) and therefore could be entirely thrown out.
 Or, distance, if too far, could also be deemed unreasonable, and could result in a non-compete being thrown out.

 Here’s what I think is the best way to handle your situation.

-- Maybe he’ll agree to waive the non-compete after 24 months of fulltime service
+- Maybe he’ll agree to waive the non-compete after 24 months of full-time service.

-- Maybe he’ll tell you he doesn’t want to onboard someone who’s already planning to leave to open her own practice.
+- Maybe he’ll tell you he doesn’t want to onboard someone who’s already planning to leave to open her own psychotherapy practice.

 While the last answer isn’t the ideal outcome for you, that’s really the best and most honest way to go about negotiating the terms of your employment.